 There are many institutions around the UK that possess British arachnid collections.
-The following chapter provides details of the major holdings around the country but are by no means exhaustive!
+The information below provides details of the major holdings around the country, but is by no means exhaustive.
 The order in which they are covered does not denote order of importance.